gvamsi1113/StoreHouse-Demo/README.md

 A mobile-responsive website for a Hyderabad based startup, providing flexible storage solutions, featuring a closest StoreHouse location picker, and quick quote calculator.

 Objective:
 The objective of this project was to create a mobile-responsive website for a startup based in Hyderabad, offering versatile storage solutions, with key features including a location picker and a real-time cost calculator.
-The website aimed to provide an effective online platform for potential customers to learn about the services, find the nearest storage locations, and receive instant cost estimates.
+The website aims to provide an effective online platform for potential customers to learn about the services, find the nearest storage locations, and receive instant cost estimates.

 Scope:
 Collaborating with the client to define the MVP feature set and UX flows for the core pages.